-I remember going souvenir shopping picking up some Aboriginal art, which still hangs in my home office, and a boomerang which still, after more than a decade, is displayed in my home-theater – never got around to using it though.
+I remember going souvenir shopping picking up some Aboriginal art, which still hangs in my home office, and a boomerang which still, after more than a decade, is displayed in my home-theatre – never got around to using it though.

 I remember the streets, the cafes, the markets, and the obligatory river cruise.

-I remember meeting my friend and watching films in one of the many cinemas, although I can’t remember what film we watched…Hannibal … yeah Hannibal it was I think?
+I remember meeting my friend and watching films in one of the many cinemas, although I can’t remember what film we watched…Hannibal … yeah Hannibal, it was I think?

 I remember taking the Great Ocean Road bus tour and experiencing Australia’s natural beauty first hand.
 I remember witnessing the 12 Apostles as they all stood tall and brave while the waves came crashing into them.

-I also remember managing to view a Koala in its natural habitat on the The Great Ocean Road bus tour, so all hope was not lost.
+I also remember managing to view a Koala in its natural habitat on The Great Ocean Road bus tour, so all hope was not lost.

 I remember visiting the Coop’s Shot Tower in the middle of the Melbourne Business District in between Melbourne Central Mall where once, in the 1880s, lead shot was made by dropping down molten lead from a height so that it took the right “drop” shape on its way down.

-I remember making the mistake of non taking the sleeper car on the train back from Melbourne to Sydney.
+I remember making the mistake of not taking the sleeper car on the train back from Melbourne to Sydney.
 It’s a comfortable journey, but sitting down for close to 10 hours can be torture.

 I remember the 3 days spent in Sydney being hectic as I tried to cram as much of the city as I could in those three days.
 I remember taking the Hop On Hop Off Red bus on day one to visit the sites this metropolitan city had to offer.
 The next day it was the Hop On Hop Off Blue bus to take me to a few of the beaches including the world famous Bondi beach.